 Another prominent challenge that demands serious attention is the treatment meted out to non-native or foreign tourists by native people of the region.

 Generally speaking, the overall Pakistani people are noble, hospitable, and caring.
 But it is not always the fact.
 People are generally self-centered when it comes to economic interests.
 Similar is the case with the people belonging to most of the tourist places.

 For example, go to northern areas without a guide and you will find local people there trying their best to charge you heavily for their services.
-The exorbitant prices set for the services and products are one issue that most of the tourists get to face.
+The exorbitant prices set for the services and products are one issue that most tourists get to face.

 The second issue is the behavior of people in some of the regions like Murree, where a number of cases and incidents of tourists getting beaten by the natives have surfaced on social media.
-What image of Pakistan and the society does it portray to the rest of the world?
+What image of Pakistan and its society does it portray to the rest of the world?
 Would it encourage or discourage foreigners to visit Pakistan?

 Negative Role of Pakistani Media